-If the vehicle is equipped with an automatic transmission, battery voltage is supplied through the low-amperage control circuit to the coil battery terminal of the starter relay when the ignition switch is turned to the Start position.
+Battery voltage is supplied through the low-amperage control circuit to the coil battery terminal of the starter relay when the ignition switch is turned to the Start position.
 The park/neutral position switch is installed in series between the starter relay coil ground terminal and ground.
 This normally open switch prevents the starter relay from being energized unless the automatic transmission gear selector is in the Neutral or Park positions.